Petrol Rate in India:

 VAT on Petrol Prices in India

-The following table gives you an idea about effective rates of VAT imposed on petrol by Indian states as on 1st September 2017.
-The data has been released by Petrol Planning and Analysis Cell (PPAC).
+The tables listed below gives you an idea about effective rates of VAT imposed on petrol by Indian states as on 1st September 2019.
+The data has been released by the Petroleum Planning and Analysis Cell (PPAC).

 |State||VAT on petrol||State||VAT on petrol|